 Instructions

-- Heat oil in a large skillet over medium heat.
-Add the chorizo and cook, stirring occasionally, until browned and crispy, about 5 minutes.
-Using slotted spoon, transfer the chorizo to paper towels to drain.
+- To cook the chorizo: Heat a large skillet over medium heat.
+Add the chorizo and cook, stirring occasionally, until browned and crispy, about 5 to 7 minutes.
+Using a slotted spoon, transfer the chorizo to paper towels to drain.
+Set aside until ready to use.

-- Position a rack in center of oven and preheat oven to 400°F. Lightly oil large baking dish or cast iron skillet.
+- To make the mac and cheese: Place a rack in the center of the oven and preheat oven to 400°F. Grease a large 3-quart baking dish or large cast iron skillet.

-- Bring large pot of salted water to boil over high heat.
-Add the radiatore and cook according to package directions until almost al dente (slightly undercook pasta as it will bake and soften further in the oven–my pasta said to boil 11 to 12 minutes for al dente, and I boiled it for 8 minutes instead).
+- Cook the pasta in a large pot of boiling salted water until a couple minutes shy of al dente (it will bake and soften further in the oven).
 Drain well.
 Return the pasta to the cooking pot and stir in the cheese sauce, chorizo and poblanos.
-Stir in the yolks, mixing well.
+Then stir in the egg yolks, mixing well.

 - Spread the mixture in the oiled dish and sprinkle the herbed crumbs on top.
-Bake until the crumbs are golden brown and the sauce is bubbling around the edges, about 20 minutes.
-Sprinkle with the chives, if using, and serve hot.
+Bake until the crumbs are golden brown, about 20 to 25 minutes.
+Sprinkle with chopped chives, if using, and serve hot.

 Notes